karysfontana/assignment7/README.md

 - I set both tmin & tmax to infinity in intersect_bounding_box to infinity so that the values could be found to traverse the tree.
 - I changed the given intersect method (again) so that it checks if the ray misses the box BEFORE traversing.

+**Extra Credit**
+Scene: For the extra credit scene I wanted to use the neptune model that's in ObjViewer.
+So, I planned the entire scene around the single neptune model (I was absolutely deadset on using it as the complex model)
+- I physically drew out a mausoleum/temple to house the neptune object as a statue to start.
+I prefer to do this because it gives me a base for how everything should look together (it's great for visualization and confirmed that my ideal scene was over the required 15 objects).
+- After, I started to define materials, I wanted to use beiege and grey tones for the temple itself, but keep neptune as a stand-out figure with its color.
+This took a couple of tries to get the look I was hoping for.
+- I then started with defining a base for the temple, then a pedestal for the neptune statue.
+- For the pedestal I really wanted it to look like an actual pedestal you'd find in a Roman temple, despite using primitive shapes.
+To do that, I made use a box as a base for the pedestal as a whole and then put 4 spheres ontop of the box base.
+I chose to use 4 spheres because I thought (and still think) it's reminiscent of the detailing between the base of a pedestal and the platform where a statue stands in a Roman temple.
+Finally, for the top of a pedestal, I used a flat cylinder to give the pedestal as a whole a round-ish shape (emphasis on ish) to mimic the taper effect actual pedestals have.
+- After I placed the neptune object ontop of the pedestal (which took a lot of fine-tuning in regards to scale and translations), I moved onto modeling the actual temple structure.
+- For the structure of the temple itself I continued to mimic Roman architecture.
+This meant creating 4 columns for the temple.
+I made a box base for each column, then placed a cylinder (scaled to be very tall) on top of the box base.
+I think that this effectively created a column for each corner, despite having primitive shapes.
+- Finally, for the roof of the temple, I used a very stretched out cone.
+I had initially planned to use a box base for the roof and then a cone on top, but that ended up looking ugly, so I used only the cone instead.
+I didn't use the box alone because it wouldn't look like a Roman temple without a tapered roof.
+- This scene ended up being made up of 18 objects in total: 6 box objects, 5 cylinder objects, 4 sphere objects, 1 cone object, and 1 neptune object.

 **Issues**
 The technical difficulties I gathered from the Toon Mode and Mipmapping are really strange.
 I do apologize for their faulty implementation, but they are working to an extent: